Stari Grad, Belgrade: Demographics

 Like the other two "old" municipalities of central Belgrade (Savski Venac and Vračar), Stari Grad for decades is a highly depopulating municipality, but being a central municipality and small in area, it remains one of the most densely populated municipalities in Serbia.
 There were 48,450 inhabitants according to the 2011 census or 6921 /km2, compared to a population of 96,517 with a density of 13788 /km2 back in 1961.

 Even though residential areas are much densely compact compared to Vračar, the latter is densely populated because almost one third of Stari Grad, even though it is "heart" of Belgrade is not inhabited (mostly the large park of Kalemegdan and the highly industrialized riverside of the Danube, with dozens of factories and spacious hangars and depots).
 However, a number of people working on the territory of the municipality doubles its own population and makes possible for the municipality of Stari Grad to achieve GDP per capita 6 to 8 times higher than the average in Serbia.

 Ethnic structure

+The ethnic composition of the municipality 2011:

-The ethnic composition of the municipality:
+The ethnic composition of the municipality 2022: